Compressed Multiband Sensing in FR3 Using Alternating Direction Method of Multipliers: Introduction

 Past work on joint detection and localization has relied heavily on classical \ac{BF}.
-Bartlett and Capon beamformers have been widely studied for localization, but their resolution is limited by array aperture, and they suffer under low-SNR conditions \cite{raviv2024multi}.
+Bartlett and Capon beamformers have been widely studied for localization, but their resolution is limited by array aperture, and they suffer under low-\ac{SNR} conditions \cite{raviv2024multi}.
 Iterative refinements on the estimated parameters such as the \ac{SAGE} algorithm \cite{Gong2023SAGE, liberti1999smart } improve estimation accuracy but at the expense of complexity.
-The liquid neural network-enabled BF might provide a potential solution for accurate localization~\cite{wang2024lnn}.
-Approaches not relying on peak-finding on a discrete angle-delay grid such as atomic norm minimization or subspace methods achieve excellent resolution but remain computationally expensive and difficult to scale in multiband scenarios \cite{chi2015atomicnorm}.
+Approaches not relying on peak-finding on a discrete angle-delay grid, such as atomic norm minimization or subspace methods achieve excellent resolution but remain computationally expensive and difficult to scale in multiband scenarios \cite{chi2015atomicnorm}.
 Although recent studies in FR3 have begun to explore multiband localization \cite{bazzi2025uppermidbandspectrum6g, raviv2024multi}, most existing approaches continue to rely on BF-based estimators instead of sparse recovery methods such as \ac{CS} \cite{liu2018crb}.
-In this paper, our contributions are as follows: \begin{itemize} \item We propose \ac{ADMM}-assisted \ac{CMS}, hereafter referred to as ADMM-CMS, which is a new framework of using \ac{CS} to perform multiband \ac{ISAC} on FR3 using QAM-modulated communication pilot symbols in the uplink.
+In this paper, our contributions are as follows: \begin{itemize} \item We propose \ac{ADMM}-assisted \ac{CMS}, hereafter referred to as ADMM-CMS, which is a new framework of using \ac{CS} to perform multiband \ac{ISAC} on FR3 using quadrature amplitude modulation-modulated communication pilot symbols in the uplink.
 We formulate the multiband joint angle–delay estimation problem as a structured sparse recovery task.

 \item We develop an \ac{ADMM} algorithm with adaptive constraint and penalty parameters to solve the \ac{CMS} problem efficiently, to adapt to varying noise conditions, and also to enable automatic stopping of the algorithm once it has converged sufficiently.